 The Associate of Occupational Studies (AOS) in Web Design program is a 2-year fully online program.
-Classes start in spring, summer, and fall.
+Classes start in January, May, and September.
 Credit transfer is welcome and part-time schedules are available.

 Program requirements include 54 credits in art/design and 18 credits in general education.
 A design business course, capstone project, and final portfolio review gear you for graduation.
 Click to view course information below.